A catalyst for community

 Exploring Hennepin County’s support for affordable commercial space and community institutions.

 In 2022, the county created a one-time program dedicated to funding such efforts, the Community Investment Initiative (CII).
-CII was designed to advance economic recovery and increase long-term economic opportunity in Hennepin County communities most significantly impacted by the pandemic.
+The CII was designed to advance economic recovery and increase long-term economic opportunity in Hennepin County communities most significantly impacted by the pandemic.

 Mikwanedun Audisookon